TrAsKiN/todo-list/README.md

 ## Launch the local server

+1. Run the command `docker compose up -d` to create the database with Docker.
-Run the command `symfony server:start -d` to start the local server and access the site at the indicated address or type `symfony open:local`.
+2. Run the command `symfony server:start -d` to start the local server and access the site at the indicated address or type `symfony open:local`.

 ## Default account credentials